mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

   initialState={{
     columns: {
       columnsVisibilityModel: {
-        // Hide columns status and traderName
+        // Hide columns status and traderName, the other columns will remain visible
         status: false,
         traderName: false,
       },